-H/V Crop × [0] [0]
+Scaler Adjust H/V CROP × [0] [0]

 This allows the scaled image to be cropped at the top/bottom edges, or at the sides.
-Typically, this is used when performing a picture-in-picture (PIP) function, where the incoming video signal has a letterbox or pillarbox size (i.e. it has black areas at the top/bottom or sides).
+Typically, this is used when performing a picture-in-picture (PIP) function (only available on certain models), where the incoming video signal has a letter box or pillar box size (i.e. it has black areas at the top/bottom or sides).
 By adjusting the H/V values, you can crop out the black areas to correct the size on the final output screen.
-Note that it does not change the shape or aspect ratio of the image.
-It just removes the parts of the image that are not required.
+Note that cropping does not change the shape or aspect ratio of the image -but just removes the parts of the image that are not required.